Maryam Salehizadeh made her Canadian debut at the 2019 Parapan Am Games helping her new homeland win the bronze medal.

 Salehizadeh has always had a burning desire to compete in goalball at the highest level internationally, however living in Iran made that dream impossible.
 In 2016, Salehizadeh made the decision to pursue her athletic desires and immigrate to Vancouver, Canada as a refugee.
 In 2019 she became a permanent resident of Canada allowing her to join the Canadian women’s goalball team.

 Salehizadeh has a bachelor’s degree in physical education and sports management from the University of Tehran.
-She is currently studying English at Vancouver Community College and hopes to pursue a career as either an ESL teacher or a settlement worker.

 NOTABLE INTERNATIONAL RESULTS